 School Prayer in Public Schools

-There have been numerous attempts in the past to introduce prayer in public schools by various Christian Religious Organizations.
+There have been numerous attempts in the past to introduce prayer in public schools by some religious Organizations.
 The courts have repeatedly made it clear that such attempts are in violation of the First Amendment of the US Constitution.
-In spite of the historic record of court rulings related to prayer in school, activists belonging to fundamentalist and evangelist groups continue to aggressively pursue to change status quo.
-We strongly oppose the imposition of any government-drafted school prayer and urge the public and elected officials to be ever vigilant so that such efforts will never gain public sympathy or judicial approval.
+We strongly oppose the imposition of any government-drafted school prayer and urge the public and elected officials to be ever vigilant so that such efforts will not gain public sympathy or judicial approval.